river in a wood using visual effects

 UK VFX Tax Uplift: How the AVEC Scheme Supercharges Visual Effects Budgets

-• Higher Effective Rebate: Qualifying UK VFX costs receive an enhanced rate, resulting in an effective benefit of 29.25% (a gross credit rate of 39%).
+Qualifying UK VFX costs benefit from an enhanced rate, delivering an effective rebate of 29.25%, based on a gross credit rate of 39%.

 What VFX costs qualify for the uplift?